London and Westminster during the Norman period

 In other words: French and English people should live together in London in peace; that the city may continue to use the laws under which it had previously been governed; that the king would not dispute the inheritance of property; and that he would undertake to protect it from attack.
 Although a Norman, Bishop William had been appointed by Edward the Confessor prior to the conquest.
 Geoffrey the portreeve (tax collector) was a newly-arrived Norman.
 The document was written in English by a native scribe and contains William’s seal.
 Centuries later, during the Middle Ages, it became a tradition for the mayor and aldermen of London to visit St. Paul’s Cathedral to pray for the soul of Bishop William for his efforts in obtaining the charter from the King.

 Despite the conquest, life in the city continued more or less uninterrupted as before, except that plots of land were given over to Norman noblemen.
-Ships continued to unload at Billingsgate, Dowgate and Garlickhythe and the markets at Eastcheape and Westcheape remained busy and noisy.
-The oldest-surviving record of the names of London’s aldermen was written in around 1127 and shows that sixty years after the conquest the majority had English names.
-Although most of the town’s population, which numbered around ten or fifteen thousand, were Saxon it was a very cosmopolitan place where Normans, French, Norwegians, Danes, Jews, Germans and Flemings mingled.
+Ships continued to unload at Billingsgate, Dowgate and Garlickhythe, and the markets at Eastcheape and Westcheape remained busy and noisy.
+The oldest-surviving record of the names of London’s aldermen was written in around 1127 and shows that 60 years after the conquest the majority had English names.
+Although most of the town’s population of between ten and fifteen thousand were Saxon, it was a very cosmopolitan place where Normans, French, Norwegians, Danes, Germans and Flemings mingled.

 As part of the Norman empire, with royal links to Flanders, and without serious threat of attack from Vikings, London’s overseas trade flourished.
 New wharves were created along London’s riverbank, as well as a new parallel road, the modern-day Upper and Lower Thames Streets.